-Mr. Ekert was awarded stock options to purchase 30,000 shares of the Company's Common Stock, which vest ratably over a five-year period, upon joining the Board of Directors on September 14, 2009.
+Mr. Ekert was awarded stock options to purchase 30,000 shares of the Company's Common Stock, which vested ratably over a five-year period, upon joining the Board of Directors on September 14, 2009.
 The 30,000 stock option award was granted to Mr. Ekert pursuant to the Company's practice of granting stock options to a new Director upon joining the Board of Directors.
+On April 5, 2017, to compensate Mr. Ekert for his services as Chairman of the Compensation Committee, Mr. Ekert was awarded stock options to purchase an additional 30,000 shares of the Company's Common Stock.
+Of the aforementioned stock options, 36,000 stock options were vested and 24,000 stock options were unvested as of October 31, 2018.

+Mr. Haver was awarded stock options to purchase 30,000 shares of the Company's Common Stock, which vested ratably over a five-year period, upon joining the Board of Directors on October 8, 2010.
+The 30,000 stock option award was granted to Mr. Haver pursuant to the Company's practice of granting stock options to a new Director upon joining the Board of Directors.
 The aforementioned stock options are fully vested and outstanding.

-Mr. Bloom was awarded stock options to purchase 30,000 shares of the Company's Common Stock, which vest ratably over a five-year period, upon joining the Board of Directors on December 10, 2009.
-In addition, on October 31, 2010, Mr. Bloom was awarded stock options to purchase 100,000 shares of Common Stock, with an above market exercise price and which vest ratably over a five-year period, for his role as Chairman of the Technology Advisory Committee of the Board.
-The 30,000 stock option award was granted to Mr. Bloom pursuant to the Company's practice of granting stock options to a new Director upon joining the Board of Directors.
-All of the aforementioned stock options are fully vested and outstanding.
-Mr. Bloom resigned from the Board of Directors on March 6, 2017, effective as of that date.

-Mr. Haver was awarded stock options to purchase 30,000 shares of the Company's Common Stock, which vest ratably over a five-year period, upon joining the Board of Directors on October 8, 2010.
-The 30,000 stock option award was granted to Mr. Haver pursuant to the Company's practice of granting stock options to a new Director upon joining the Board of Directors.
+Mr. Stafford was awarded stock options to purchase 30,000 shares of the Company's Common Stock, which vested ratably over a five-year period, upon joining the Board of Directors on June 12, 2013.
+The 30,000-stock option award was granted to Mr. Stafford pursuant to the Company's practice of granting stock options to a new Director upon joining the Board of Directors.
 The aforementioned stock options are fully vested and outstanding.